Respiratory Syncytial Virus (RSV) Infection [en Español]

 Respiratory syncytial virus (RSV) infections are usually mild and seem like a common cold.
 In most cases, RSV infections go away on their own in about 10 to 14 days.
 Home treatment to ease symptoms and prevent complications is usually all that is needed.

 - Make your child more comfortable by helping relieve his or her symptoms.
-Sometimes a child may get some relief from medicine, such as acetaminophen or ibuprofen, or from being kept in an upright position, which makes breathing easier.
+Sometimes a child may get some relief from medicine, such as acetaminophen or ibuprofen , or from being kept in an upright position, which makes breathing easier.
+Be safe with medicines.
+Read and follow all instructions on the label.
 You can suction your baby's nose if he or she can't breathe well enough to eat or sleep.

 Treatment for severe infection or complications

-Children who develop lower respiratory infections, especially bronchiolitis, may need medicines such as bronchodilators in addition to home treatment.
+Children who develop lower respiratory infections, especially bronchiolitis, may need medicines in addition to home treatment.
 Antibiotics may be used to treat a bacterial infection (such as pneumonia) that develops as a complication.
 But antibiotics don't treat RSV or any other viral infection.

 When complications develop in otherwise healthy children, corticosteroid medicines sometimes are used.
 But more study is needed before corticosteroids are routinely recommended for this purpose.

 A child who is having difficulty breathing or is dehydrated may need to be cared for in a hospital.
 The child may need respiratory and other medical treatments.
 In very rare cases, some children receive the antiviral medicine ribavirin while they are in the hospital.

 - Pregnant women should avoid contact with a child who is receiving ribavirin.